 Charles Oman bought the property in 1816 from Sinclair and ran it as a successful hotel.
 Oman also had connections to Jamaica.
 His son Charles died on the Trinity estate in St. Mary, Jamaica in 1819.
 This was the same estate that was the site of the famous Tacky’s revolt, an important slave rebellion led by a Coromantee chief from Ghana.

 It’s often quoted that the first mention of an African servant living in a house in Edinburgh is of a man named Oronoce.
-He was the servant of Lady Stair and lived in the Writer’s Museum in 1740.
+There’s no solid evidence this was his name but we know he was the servant of Lady Stair and lived in the Writer’s Museum in 1740.

 However, we also know that there were several African men and women present at the Scottish Royal Court in the early 16th century.
 They enjoyed high status and significant salaries, before the stain of racial slavery created the idea of ‘race’ and racial superiority.

 There are many mentions of people of African or Indian descent living in Edinburgh from the late 17th century to the early 19th century.
 At this time Scots were heavily involved in the slave trade and the East India Company, and it was fashionable for the rich to have an ‘exotic’ servant.

 There were certain areas where African/Caribbean people used to get together and socialise with one another.
 One of them was Jock’s Lodge, where enslaved people were sent as apprentices to learn a trade.